keisuke-nakata/keras-tfdbg-tutorial/README.md

 For more detail, see:
 - [Debugging TensorFlow Programs  |  TensorFlow](https://www.tensorflow.org/programmers_guide/debugger)
-- How to use tfdbg in Keras (Japanese article): https://qiita.com/drafts/5d6918678e8099b565d0 (currently in draft, I will release it on 2 Dec.)
+- How to use tfdbg in Keras (Japanese article): https://qiita.com/keisuke-nakata/items/5d6918678e8099b565d0